-Interruptions of supplies from key suppliers may affect our results of operations and financial performance.
+· Interruptions of supplies from key suppliers may affect our results of operations and financial performance.

 Interruptions of supplies from our key suppliers, including results from catastrophes such as hurricanes, earthquakes, floods or terrorist activities, could disrupt production or impact our ability to increase or maintain production and sales.
 All copper and aluminum rod used in our North American operations is externally sourced, and our largest supplier of copper rod accounted for approximately 91% of our North American purchases in 2011 while our largest supplier of aluminum rod accounted for approximately 72% of our North American purchases in 2011.
-Our European operations purchase copper and aluminum rod from many suppliers with each supplier generally providing a small percentage of the total copper and aluminum rod purchased while operations in ROW internally providing a small percentage of the total amount of raw materials purchased.
+Our European operations purchase copper and aluminum rod from many suppliers with each supplier generally providing a small percentage of the total copper and aluminum rod purchased while operations in ROW internally produce the majority of copper and aluminum rod for production needs and obtain cathode and ingots from various sources with each supplier generally providing a small percentage of the total amount of raw materials purchased.
 Any unanticipated problems with our copper or aluminum rod suppliers could have a material adverse effect on our business.
 Additionally, we use a limited number of sources for most of the other raw materials that we do not produce.
 We do not have long-term or volume purchase agreements with most of our suppliers, and may have limited options in the short-term for alternative supply if these suppliers fail to continue the supply of material or components for any reason, including their business failure, inability to obtain raw materials or financial difficulties.
 Moreover, identifying and accessing alternative sources may increase our costs.

-• We source and sell products globally and are exposed to fluctuations in foreign currency exchange rates.
+We source and sell products globally and are exposed to fluctuations in foreign currency exchange rates.